TwinRivers/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 3. The Train data sets files X_Train, y_train and subject_train are cleansed
     * 3.1 X_train colmn names are renamed to the features for better understaning
         * Requirement # 4  - Appropriately labels the data set with descriptive variable names.
-    * 3.2 subset to keep onoy the mean and std measures
+    * 3.2 subset to keep only the mean and std measures from features file
     * 3.3 rename the Y_train column names  better understaning of the column data
         * Requirement # 3 - Uses descriptive activity names to name the activities in the data set
+        * new lables are "Activity_ID", "Activity_Label"
     * 3.4 rename the subject_train column names  better understaning of the column data
      * Requirement # 3 - Uses descriptive activity names to name the activities in the data set
+     * new lable "subject"
 4. The Test data sets files X_test,  y_test, and subject_test are cleansed
     * Same process flow as train above
 5. Merge files